linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

     -   Both the incoming and outgoing servers require authentication and SSL encryption.
     -   You should use Port 993 for secure IMAP, Port 995 for secure POP3, and Port 25 with SSL for SMTP.

 45. Try sending an email to this account from an outside email account and then reply to it.
-If it works, you're in business!
 You can check your mail log file in */var/log/mail.log*, where you should see something like this (the first block is for an incoming message, and the second block for an outgoing message):

     {: .file-excerpt }
 	/var/log/mail.log